 5. “Give Me One Reason” – Tracy Chapman

 Tracy’s work is criminally underrated — and talk about a true contralto voice!
 This bluesy number is a blast to sing, and even more fun if you can add guitar.
 Once you start singing this hit, you won’t be able to get this catchy earworm out of your head.

-Exploring new repertoire is one of the most enjoyable aspects of being a vocal student.
-Your private voice teacher is likely to have some other suggestions, based on your age, ability, and of course, your musical tastes.
-Because you have access to your own private teacher, you will receive customized lessons tailored to suit all your singing needs and preferences.
+Having access to your own private teacher allows you to receive customized lessons tailored to suit all your singing needs and preferences.
 You can even sign up for online voice lessons, which let you practice your singing skills via a convenient virtual classroom.
 As long as you have internet access, you can connect with your instructor using your smartphone, laptop, or computer and webcam.

-Do consider the above contralto songs as starting points and together with your teacher, but don’t stop there!
-Experiment with other famous contralto songs so you can begin building a repertoire that will knock everyone’s socks off!
+Consider the above contralto songs as starting points to practice independently and with your teacher, but don’t stop there!
+Experiment with other songs from famous contralto singers so you can begin building a repertoire that will knock everyone’s socks off!